-Building Skills: Learn how to make quick, clean, and accurate cuts.
+Building Skills: Learn how to make quick, clean, and accurate cuts

-Still, every drywall pro I knew used routers to make quick, clean, and accurate cuts.
+Still, every drywall pro I knew used a router to make quick, clean, and accurate cuts.
 There had to be something to these tools.
 They don’t cost a lot either (about $60 to $110), and the bits are only a buck or two each.
 Tool use usually comes easily to me, so my failure with drywall routers was both out of character and frustrating.
 And I wasn’t alone; many carpenters I’ve talked with are buffaloed by these tools.

 Go clockwise on inside cuts

 Unlike recessed lights, electrical boxes, and windows with jambs that extend beyond the stud faces, rough openings are cut from the inside.
 Set the bit deeper so that the tip clears the eased edges of framing lumber, and cut clockwise.

 Drywall routers and bits